bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 00:50:39

 I can actually show you how this anonymity attack on Dissent works.
-I don't need to tell you a lot about this end but I think it can still be instructive.
+I don't need to tell you a lot about Dissent but I think it can still be instructive.
 The only thing I think you need to know is that like the three points on top here, Dissent proceeds in broadcast rounds and the outcome of the protocol is revealed to all the users in the last broadcast and also a network attacker sees the outcome of the protocol in the last broadcast.
 An outcome is to remind you what is the output over, what is the outcome over P2P mixing protocols, just a list of shuffled messages.
 Now let's say we have Alice, Bob and Carol, and they all have their fixed messages, their documents, and Bob is the honest guy here, and we are the network attacker.